Marketing Is Not Advertising

 Over the past six months, I’ve spent a lot of time meeting other business owners.
 What they keep sharing with me is their impression that marketing is just another word for advertising.
-When I share with them what marketing is all about, the most common sentiment is surprise.
+When I share with them what marketing is, the most common sentiment is surprise.
 To my surprise, many business owners have little understanding of marketing beyond the ads they see and the sales pitches they endure.
-With this limited exposure to marketing, its no wonder they think marketing is advertising.

-If I stop and recall my introduction to marketing 25 years ago, I remember how confused I was and how much I struggled to get my head around it.
+If I stop and recall my introduction to marketing 25+ years ago, I remember how confused I was.
+It was such a foreign way to think.
+I struggled to get my head around it for quite a while.
 My mentor at the time explained marketing to me like this,

 “Marketing is everything you do to grow your company.”